Two linearities for quantum computing in the lambda calculus

 Remarks: Rule $\tax$ allows typing variables only with qubit types.
 Hence, the system is first-order and only qubits can be passed as arguments (more when the rewrite system is presented).
 Rule $\tax_{\vec 0}$ types the null vector as a non-base term, because the null vector cannot belong to the base of any vector space.
 Rules $\tax_{\ket 0}$ and $\tax_{\ket 1}$ type the base qubits with the base type $\B$.

 Thanks to rule $\preceq$ the term $\ket 0$ has type $\B$ and also the more general type $S(\B)$.
-Note that $\npair{\pair{\ket 0}{\ket 0}}{\ket 0}$ has type $S(\B)$ and reduces to $\ket 0$ that has the same type $S(\B)$.
+Note that $\npair{\pair{\ket 0}{\ket 0}}{\ket 0}$ has type $S(\B)$ and reduces to $\ket 0$ which has the same type $S(\B)$.
 Reducing this term to $\ket 0$ of type $\B$ would not preserve its type.
 Moreover, this type would contain information impossible to compute, because the value $\ket 0$ is not the result of a measurement, but of an interference.

 Rule $S_I^\alpha$ states that a term multiplied by a scalar is not a base term.
-Even if the scalar is just a phase, we must type the term with an $S(\cdot)$ type, because our measurement operator removes the scalars, so having the scalar means that it has not been measured yet.
+Even if the scalar is just a phase, we must type the term with an $S(\cdot)$ type, because our measurement operator will remove any scalars, so having the scalar means that it has not been measured yet.
 Rule $S_I^+$ is the analog for sums to the previous rule.
 Rule $S_E$ is the elimination of the superposition, which is achieved by measuring (using the $\pi$ operator).

-We use $\ite rst$ as a notation for $(\ite{}{}{})rst$.
-Notice that it is typed as a non-linear function by rule $\tif$, and so, the if-then-else linearly distributes over superpositions.
+Notice that $\ite{}tr$ is typed as a non-linear function by rule $\tif$, and so, the if-then-else linearly distributes over superpositions, e.g.

 Rule $\Rightarrow_{ES}$ is the elimination for superpositions, corresponding to the linear distribution.
 Notice that the type of the argument is a superposition of the argument expected by the abstraction ($S(\gB)$ vs.~$\gB$).
 Also, the abstraction is allowed to be a superposition.
 If, for example, we want to apply the sum of functions $\pair fg$ to the base argument $\ket 0$, we would obtain the superposition $\pair{f\ket 0}{g\ket 0}$.
 The typing is as follows: